 The cost of inaction is stark and it’s a reality…

-What did you achieve in this first month?
+What did you achieve in the last month?

-Did you get stuck in to those resolutions you set or was it more a case of, “Hmmmm…..I’ll just ease into the new year and REALLY get started in February…”
+Did you get stuck into those goals you set for the month or was it more a case of, “Hmmmm…..I’ll do it next month, I wasn’t really ready this month…”

 This kind of thinking leads to a slippery slope of inaction.

-*Suddenly* it’s March and nothing has changed.
-Weeks keep flying by and June rolls around.
+Suddenly another month passes and nothing has changed.
+Weeks keep flying by and before you know it, the year has disappeared.

-December 31 2019.
-You’re wondering where the year went, still feeling frustrated by your financial situation and writing down more (probably the same) resolutions for 2020.
+You’re wondering where the year went, still feeling frustrated by your financial situation and writing down more (probably the same) goals for next year.

 It’s too easy to drift through the years without ultimately getting any closer to where you want to be financially.